codebrew/resourceful-mongo/README.md

   //Open the mongodb connection
   resourceful.use('mongodb', {
-    connection: "mongodb://localhost/databaseName", // required - the connection to be opened
+    uri: "mongodb://localhost/databaseName", // required - the connection to be opened
     onConnect: function (err) { // required - the callback upon opening the database connection if (!err) app.start(8000);
     }